and-ampersand-and/PyBricks-Train-Motor-Control-Script/README.md

 This script allows you to control Lego Trains via PyBricks without using the official Powered Up App.

 The original version of this script was written by eurobrick user Lok24.
-It automatically detects what motors your hub is using and provides a number of quality of life improvements over the standard Lego firmware.
+It automatically detects what motors your hub is using and provides a number of quality of life improvements over the standard Lego firmware, such as smooth acceleration.

+It also adds better support for technic motors.
+Using the default firmware and a PoweredUp remote, holding the +/- buttons causes technic motors to run at full speed, and releasing the button causes the motor to stop.
+This script makes those motors work like the regular Lego train motor, allowing you to accelerate or decelerate these motors freely and maintaining the speed when you release the button.

-I have added a few additional features to the script, specifically support for the official Powered Up lights as well as Hub to Hub communication, which allows you to control multiple locomotives on one train simultaniously.
+I have added a few additional features to the script, specifically support for the official Powered Up lights as well as Hub to Hub communication, which allows you to control multiple locomotives on one train simultaneously.

 More information about the original script from Lok24: https://www.eurobricks.com/forum/index.php?/forums/topic/187081-control-your-trains-without-smart-device-with-pybricks/